If you want to update this page or add new content, please submit a pull request to the Homepage.

 Getting Started with Android SDK

-Welcome to Yorkie Android SDK!
-In this guide, we will walk you through the steps to get started with the Android SDK.
+This guide walks you through the steps to get started with the Yorkie Android SDK.

 Using in your projects